Distinct Lifetimes for $X$ and $Z$ Loop Measurements in a Majorana Tetron Device: Device tuning

 With the interferometer properly tuned, we can monitor the regions identified by the TGP through transport measurements using junctions 2 and 4, temporarily setting gates SC2 and SC4 to accumulation.
 This enables precise adjustment of $V_\mathrm{WP1}$ and $V_\mathrm{WP2}$ without disturbing the interferometer. \Cref{fig:transport_x_loop} presents a comparison between the transport data collected during TGP and the data from the opposite junctions of the interferometer prior to the parity readout measurements.

-\paragraph{$X$ loop parity readout}
+\paragraph{$X$ loop parity readout.}

-After identifying the dot 1 and dot 3 transitions with the desired tunnel couplings, and optimizing the rf drive power, we collect time records of $C_Q$.
-The core measurement involves a multi-dimensional parameter sweep, where $C_Q$ time records are taken as functions of out-of-plane magnetic field, QD3 plunger voltage and QD1 plunger voltage - in order of the outer-most to inner-most parameter of the measurement loop.
+After identifying the dot 1 and dot 3 transitions with the desired tunnel couplings, and optimizing the rf drive power, we collect time records of $\Cq$.
+The core measurement involves a multi-dimensional parameter sweep, where $\Cq$ time records are taken as functions of out-of-plane magnetic field, QD3 plunger voltage and QD1 plunger voltage --- in order of the outer-most to inner-most parameter of the measurement loop.
+For all time records, we discard the initial \SI{200}{\micro\second} of data to account for settling time of stepped DC voltages through low-pass filters internal to the DAC.
 The magnetic field axis is used to analyze the flux dependence of the signal, while adjusting QD1 and QD3 plunger voltages allows precise tuning of the interferometer balancing.

-\Cref{fig:xmpr}(b) shows the excess kurtosis of measured $C_Q$ as a function of QD1 and QD3.
-In \Cref{fig:average_qd_qd} we show the average of $C_Q$ over time and $B_\perp$ for the same dataset to show the lines of charge resonance of QD1 with QD3 and the nanowire. \Cref{fig:average_qd_qd} is the aggregation of three different measured datasets following the parameter sweep described above, with each consecutive dataset increasing the $V_{\rm QD1}$ and $V_{\rm QD3}$ resolution in the region of maximal signal.
+\Cref{fig:xmpr}(b) shows the excess kurtosis of measured $\Cq$ as a function of QD1 and QD3.
+In \Cref{fig:average_qd_qd} we show the average of $\Cq$ over time and $B_\perp$ for the same dataset to show the lines of charge resonance of QD1 with QD3 and the nanowire. \Cref{fig:average_qd_qd} is the aggregation of three different measured datasets following the parameter sweep described above, with each consecutive dataset increasing the $V_{\rm QD1}$ and $V_{\rm QD3}$ resolution in the region of maximal signal.
 The finer resolution dataset was obtained following the drive amplitude optimization (see next section) and uses a larger drive amplitude compared to the coarser scans.
 As shown by the red circle in \Cref{fig:xmpr}(b), the flux-periodic bimodal response is limited to the regime close to QD1-nanowire resonance with appropriate QD3 detuning to balance out the arms of the interferometer.

 To perform interferometric parity measurements as functions of $V_\mathrm{WP1}$ and $V_\mathrm{WP2}$, we compensate for the finite cross capacitance between these gates and dot 1 and dot 3.
 At each point in $V_\mathrm{WP1}$ and $V_\mathrm{WP2}$, image convolution analysis is used to properly calibrate the dot detunings, enabling automated exploration of the parameter space.